-An equality impact assessment has been developed alongside the strategy regarding the protected characteristics.
+An equality impact assessment has been developed alongside the strategy around the protected characteristics.
 The main three where action is required are:

-- age: liaise with children's services and registered providers to work with care leavers and older people as early as possible to prevent homelessness; - disability: work with adult social care to provide accessible accommodation and dedicated support, specialist social workers and mental health support workers embedded in the services; and - race: dedicated humanitarian support team staff trained in equality and diversity.
+- a) age: work with children's services and registered providers to work with care leavers and older people as early as possible to prevent homelessness; - b) disability: work with adult social care to provide accessible accommodation and dedicated support, specialist social workers and mental health support workers embedded in the services; and - c) race: dedicated humanitarian support team; staff trained in equality and diversity.